|Expert links:||Ringed||Odiferous||T. saponaceum|

 Others might have quite pleasant odors, like one which often has a coconut smell!

-T. sulphurescens - often smells sweet like coconut, but may smell bad.
-Turns yellow where it's been handled, or in age.
+T. lutescens ('sulphurescens') - often smells sweet like coconut, but may smell bad.
+Mostly white but turns yellow where it's been handled, or in age.
 All other Trichs are more evenly yellow, except T. arvernense.

 The best way I can think of sorting out the rest of the Tricholomas is by cap colour.

-Yellow-Brown - Most of these can be somewhat viscid (sticky) capped when wet, and usually have somewhat of a farinaceous odor and taste, but not the coal-tar odor of the stinky Trichs.
+Yellow-Brown - Either viscid or dry, and usually have somewhat of a farinaceous odor and taste, but not the coal-tar odor of the stinky Trichs.
+The soapy Trich can look a lot like dry capped mushrooms in this section, so make sure you don't have that one before proceeding.

-T. equestre (flavovirens) - the Man on Horseback edible, although it mysteriously killed some people in France.
-Yellow is often found on the cap, gills and stem, although the cap can be brownish.
+T. equestre group - the Man on Horseback edible, although one group member mysteriously killed some people in France.
+Viscid, farinaceous, with yellow on the cap, gills and stem, although the cap can be brownish.
+Our species may be T. frondosae (hardwoods?) and T. 'ulvinenii' (conifers), plus one more.

-T. intermedium - yellow brown cap, but no yellow in the gills and usually stem.
+T. intermedium complex - viscid, farinaceous group member with a yellow brown cap, but no yellow in the gills and usually stem.
 Other brown sticky Tricholomas below are not yellow-brown or have black fibrils.

 Brown to orange-brown